-One-time expenses can be tricky to budget for.
-Most of the time, they tend to sneak up on you.
+One-time expenses can be tricky to include in your budget because, most of the time, they tend to sneak up on you.
 You can probably recall a time when a one-time expense caused you to dip into savings.
-Maybe it was an unexpected increase in your insurance premium or your roof needed repair.
+Maybe it was an unexpected increase in your insurance premium or your leaky roof needed emergency repairs.

-Focus on three of the basic types of one-time expenses: predictable once-a-year costs, the oh-so-frustrating occasional costs that strike unexpectedly, and true emergencies.
+While it might seem challenging to budget for these one-time expenses, the good news is that you can by using the divide-and-conquer approach.
+Focus on the three basic types of one-time expenses that come up: predictable once-a-year costs, occasional costs that strike unexpectedly, and true emergencies.

 You can budget for occasional expenses, like your car overheating or your computer crashing, by creating special funds earmarked specifically for maintenance.
-Contribute a small amount every month to a special savings accounts earmarked by category.
+Determine how much you'll need to spend for the year and contribute a small amount every month to a special savings account earmarked for this category.

-For example: create one fund that's earmarked for "home repairs."
+For example, create savings that are earmarked for "home repairs."
 A good rule of thumb is to contribute 1 percent of your home value into the fund each year.
 For example, if your home cost $200,000, contribute $2,000 a year, or $166 a month, into this fund.

-Next, create a fund earmarked for "car repairs."
-You might choose to contribute $600 a year, or $50 a month, depending on how old your car is and how often it tends to breakdown.
+Next, create a savings fund earmarked for "car repairs."
+You might choose to contribute $600 a year, or $50 a month, depending on how old your car is and how often it tends to break down.

 Your goal should be to have special savings accounts that are large enough to cover these occasional repair and maintenance costs.
-Obviously, if a major car repair pops up while you're in the process of building the account balance, you might need to pull funds from your home repair account to cover the costs.
+Keep in mind that if a major car repair pops up while you're in the process of building the account balance, you might need to pull funds from your home repair account to cover the costs.

-A real emergency is a once-in-a-lifetime event like a job loss or a no-fault car accident that necessitates a lot of out-of-pocket medical costs.
+A real emergency is a larger unplanned, unpredictable event like a job loss or a no-fault car accident that necessitates a lot of out-of-pocket medical costs.
 This is different from an "occasional expense" like a car repair, which happens often enough to be predictable.

-Build the fund large enough to cover three to six months of your total living expenses, which will help tremendously if you lose your job.
-Aim for a fund that covers six to nine months of living costs if you’re self-employed or have irregular income.
-For freak occurrences, like a car accident, try to build a fund that covers two to four months of living expenses in case you cannot work.
+Everyone's situation is unique, but, as a guideline, build your emergency fund large enough to cover three to six months of your total living expenses, which will help tremendously if you were to lose your job.
+Aim for a savings amount that covers closer to six to nine months of living costs if you’re self-employed or have irregular income.
+For freak occurrences, like a car accident, set aside at least two to four months of living expenses in case you cannot work.